 \section{Introduction}

+Spin glasses are disordered magnetic systems whose low temperature behavior is characterized by frustration, many competing nearly optimal configurations, and sensitivity to small changes in the disorder.
+Experimental examples include dilute alloys such as AuFe and CuMn.
+Their mathematical analysis is challenging, especially for finite dimensional models with short range interactions.

-Spin glasses are magnetic materials with strange, ``glassy'' properties.
-Some common materials that exhibit spin glass behavior include certain types of alloys, such as AuFe and CuMn.
-Mathematical models of spin glasses have proved to be very difficult to analyze, perhaps reflecting the complexities of the materials themselves.
-Spin glass models fall broadly into two categories: mean-field models, such as the Sherrington--Kirkpatrick (SK) model, and the more ``realistic'' lattice models, such as the Edwards--Anderson (EA) model.
-The EA model was introduced in \cite{edwardsanderson75} as a realistic model of a spin glass in finite dimensions with short-range interactions.
-In contrast to the SK model~\cite{sherringtonkirkpatrick75}, which has been analyzed with tremendous success~\cite{talagrand10, talagrand11, panchenko13}, the analysis of the EA model remains an elusive goal in both mathematics and physics.
-In particular, one question that has remained beyond the reach of mathematical proof is whether the EA model indeed exhibits the physical characteristics of a true glassy material at low enough temperature.
-But the question goes beyond the nitty-gritty of mathematical rigor; even physicists are not unanimous about the true nature of the EA model.
-For more about this longstanding debate, see~\cite{braymoore85, fisherhuse88, krzakalamartin00, mcmillan84, mezardetal87, newmanstein03, palassiniyoung00, contuccietal06, marinariparisi01, contuccietal07, contuccigiardina13, read14} and the references therein.
+Spin glass models fall broadly into two classes: mean field models, such as the Sherrington--Kirkpatrick (SK) model, and finite dimensional lattice models, such as the Edwards--Anderson (EA) model.
+The EA model was introduced in \cite{edwardsanderson75} as a finite dimensional model of a spin glass with short range interactions.
+In contrast to the SK model \cite{sherringtonkirkpatrick75}, whose mathematical analysis has seen major progress \cite{talagrand10, talagrand11, panchenko13}, the EA model remains much less understood.
+A central question is whether the EA model exhibits, at low enough temperature, the phenomena usually associated with a spin-glass phase.
+This question is not merely one of mathematical rigor: even in the physics literature, the low temperature structure of the EA model remains the subject of competing predictions.
+For more on this longstanding debate, see \cite{braymoore85, fisherhuse88, krzakalamartin00, mcmillan84, mezardetal87, newmanstein03, palassiniyoung00, contuccietal06, marinariparisi01, contuccietal07, contuccigiardina13, read14} and the references therein.

-This paper presents some rigorous mathematical results about the EA model, which support a number of predictions made in the physics literature in the 1980s.
-We begin with a description of the EA model, followed by the statements of the results, grouped into subsections.
-The last subsection contains a discussion of the literature.
-Proofs are in Section \ref{proofsec}.
+This paper proves several rigorous zero temperature results for the EA model with Gaussian disorder.
+These include disorder chaos for the site overlap, lower bounds on the size of droplet interfaces, the existence of low energy macroscopic excitations, polynomial lower bounds on critical droplet sizes, and slow decay of boundary condition dependence for nearest neighbor spin products.
+Together, these results give rigorous evidence for zero temperature glassy behavior in a short range spin glass model, and they sharply distinguish the EA model from ferromagnetic systems.